michaelmcandrew/civicrm-user-guide-gitbook/advanced-configuration/email-system-configuration.md

 ##Scheduling inbound and outbound mail processing

-As discussed in the earlierchapter, mail processing and other jobs may be automated through the Scheduled Jobs administrative page, cron or a combination of both.
+As discussed in the earlier chapter, mail processing and other jobs may be automated through the Scheduled Jobs administrative page, cron or a combination of both.
 The full range of options is discussed in the [Manage Scheduled Jobs wiki